jbremz/physics-mi/README.md

 Maybe this is a stupid idea but I'm keen to play around (without having done _too_ much of a literature review) as that'll probably provide me with the most intuitive insight.

+**NOTE: this repo currently represents research in progress so is unlikely to be _completely_ tidy, such is the research process.**

 ## Structure

 - `experiments` - where I will lay out my individual experiments (primarly in jupyter notebooks)